 In addition to the access sites described in the following section, the Port will develop an interim trail at its Terminal 108 property.
-This public access improvement will not be required for any permit or street vacation nor will it become subject to any condition of mitigation requirement for development covered in this plan.
-It is included in this plan at the discretion of the Port Commission and is intended to utilize undeveloped Port property as public access until such time as the Port shall indicate otherwise.
+This public access improvement will not be required for any permit or street vacation nor will it become subject to any condition or mitigation requirement for development covered in this plan.
+It is included in this plan at the direction of the Port Commission and is intended to utilize undeveloped Port property as public access until such time as the Port shall indicate otherwise.
 The interim trail will be subject to the following list of conditions:

 - 1. The interim trail will extend from Diagonal Way South to South Oregon Street. - 2.
-On a yearly basis, the Port shall establish an anticipated closure date for the interim trail. - 3.
-The Port may, at its sole discretion, modify the expected closure date. - 4.
+The Port shall authorize public use of the trail for a period of one year, which authorization may be renewed by the Port at its sole discretion on an annual basis. - 3.
+The Port may, at its sole discretion, close the trail permanently at any time as it shall deem appropriate. - 4.
 The interim trail will be clearly posted with signs specifying the interim nature of the trail, and indicating the expected closure date. - 5.
 Port staff have the authority to impose additional conditions on the use of the interim trail, such as specifying the hours of use, or requiring closure of the interim trail for defined time periods due to Port or tenant activity. - 6.
 As the interim trail is not intended to satisfy any City of Seattle public access requirements, it does not need to be replaced by the Port at such time as it is permanently closed.